ciao-lang/lpdoc/examples/slides_fairsr.md

-\title Using Ciao Prolog's Fair Search Rule
+\title Teaching LP and Prolog Using Ciao Prolog's Fair Search Rules

 \begin{alert}
 This is an example of slides with embedded, runnable code.